johnno1962/XprobePlugin/README.md

 requiring no changes to the app's project source.
 To use the plugin, build this project and restart Xcode.
 Once your application is running, use menu item "Product/Xprobe/Load" to load the initial view of the  memory sweep of your app.
-You can then filter the objects listed and classes linked into the app or their methods using a pattern.
+You can then filter the objects listed into the app or their methods using a pattern.
+If there are no objects matching the pattern and it is a class name it will be displayed.
+Patterns prefixed with '+' or '-' will search all classes linked into the application for methods matching the pattern.
+A raw pointer prefixed with "0x" can be entered to inspect an object passed as an argument to a trace.

 The remaining features are most easily described by a series of bullet points: